 Tax Information Exchange Agreements

-Bahamas, Bermuda, Gibraltor, Cayman Islands, United States of Ameria
+Bahamas, Bermuda, Gibraltar, Cayman Islands, United States of America.

 Double Taxation Treaties

-As a general rule, collective investment schemes are exempt from tax on income and capital gains, as long as they are not investing in immovable property situated in Malta.
+- Exemptions: Collective investment schemes (CIS) are generally exempt from income and capital gains tax, provided they do not invest in immovable property situated in Malta.

-In the case of Value Added Tax, the activities of a CIS are considered exempt without credit for VAT purposes.
+- VAT: The activities of a CIS are exempt without credit for VAT purposes.

 Regulator